ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-27-aws-developer-dynamodb.md

 Secondary Indexes - total of 5 global indexes and 5 secondary indexes for a total of 10 per table

+## Local Indexes

-* Secondary Local Indexes - same partition key with different sort key defined at table creation ONLY (has the same primary key as the table, but a different sort key); consumes tables defined read capacity but for the size of the items in the projection NOT the size of the item in the table.
-If you scan or query for attributes NOT in the index project that is bad...
-When you write a new item or update a NULL attribute projected into secondary index, that costs one write.
-Change an indexed item? two writes; delete an item? two writes
+Secondary Local Indexes are sparse indexes including the table primary key & sort key, a different sort key and any additional projected attributes; consumes tables defined read capacity but for the size of the items in the projection NOT the size of the item in the table; created asynchronously.

+If you scan or query for attributes NOT in the index project that is bad... and results in a query to the index AND a query from the table.

+When you write a new item or update a NULL attribute projected into secondary index, that costs one write in the LSI.
+Change an indexed item? two LSI writes; delete an item? two LSI writes

+## Global Indexes

-* Global Secondary Indexes - uses a different partition key and a different sort key (the partition and sort key *can* be different from those on the table.) - A global secondary index is considered "global" because queries on the index can span all of the data in a table, across all partitions and are eventually consistent.
+Global Secondary Indexes can use a different partition key and a different sort key (the partition and sort key *can* be different from those on the table.) - A global secondary index is considered "global" because queries on the index can span all of the data in a table, across all partitions and are eventually consistent.
 Global indexes have completely different read/write capacity units that is calculated on the size of the projection NOT the underlying table.
 CRD operations consume write capacity.

 ## Data types